-During FY 2021, the STB continued working to implement a cost-effective, risk-based cybersecurity program that is aligned with the National Institute of Standards and Technology security standards and guidelines.
-The Board's Federal Information Security Modernization Act (FISMA) security level continued to be "Defined" while it continued to make incremental progress to the next FISMA security level.
-All of the Board's open recommendations (which were from FY 2018 and FY 2020) have been addressed and closed.
+During FY 2022, the STB continued working to implement a cost-effective, risk-based cybersecurity program that is aligned with the National Institute of Standards and Technology security standards and guidelines.
+The Board's Federal Information Security Modernization Act (FISMA) security level has increased to "Consistently implemented."
+Nineteen recommendations from the FY 2021 audit were closed and six remain open.
+There are no new recommendations from the FY 2022 audit, as the issues identified within each of the five function areas for fiscal year 2022 were consistent with those identified in fiscal year 2021.
+In FY 2022, the Board began work on establishing a Zero Trust architecture.